 - Payments to employees for participating in Institutional Review Board (IRB) approved Research Subject Studies, can be paid either through (1) Payroll, (2) Payment to Individual Report (PIR), or (3) any payment method available for making payments to non-employees who participate in IRB approve Research Subject Studies.
 All policies and rules that apply to non-UW employees, who participate in IRB approve Research Subject Studies, also apply to UW employee who participate in IRB approve Research Subject Studies.

-Note: Employee business expenses, with a documented business purpose, are not tax reportable and must be processed through the E-Reimbursement System (UW Accountable Plan).
+Note: Employee business expenses, with a documented business purpose, are not tax reportable and must be processed through the e-Reimbursement System (UW Accountable Plan).

-It is the responsibility of each paying Center/Department/Unit/Division to ensure that all tax reportable payments made to UW employees are made through Payroll, with limited exceptions that are outlined above.
+It is the responsibility of each paying Center/Department/Unit/Division to ensure all tax reportable payments made to UW employees are made through Payroll, with limited exceptions that are outlined above.
 This includes employees of all UW System Campuses since, as mentioned above, all UW System Campuses are paid through a central payroll system and report to the IRS as one unit.